skupperproject/skupper/cmd/bootstrap/README.md

-In this current phase of the Skupper V2 implementation, non-kubernetes sites can be bootstrapped using a locally built binary, that can be produced by running `make build-bootstrap`, or using the (eventually outdated) quay.io/skupper/bootstrap container image by calling `./cmd/bootstrap/bootstrap.sh`.
+In this current phase of the Skupper V2 implementation, non-kubernetes sites can be bootstrapped using a locally built binary, that can be produced by running `make build-bootstrap`, or using the quay.io/skupper/bootstrap container image by calling `./cmd/bootstrap/bootstrap.sh` (this image is not yet produced automatically in the CI, so it might be eventually outdated).

-It is important to mention that bootstrap procedure executed by the provided binary will be incorporated into the Skupper CLI in the short term.
+It is important to mention that the bootstrap procedure executed by the provided `bootstrap` binary, will be incorporated into the Skupper CLI shortly.

 Non-kubernetes sites can be created using the standard V2 site declaration approach, which is based on the new set of Custom Resource Definitions (CRDs).

 The same CRDs used to create a V2 Skupper site on a Kubernetes cluster can be used to create non-kubernetes sites.
-Some particular options and fields are valid or required only on specific platforms, but overall the structure is the same.
+Some particular options and fields are valid or required only on specific platforms, but the overall structure is the same.

 Differently than the current Kubernetes implementation, non-kubernetes sites